orionrobots/orionrobots.github.io/galleries/gallery-8-signal-generator-diode-bridge/index.md

       \ to the 1.2 volts or so used by the bridge itself.
 The fact that the peaks are\
       \ symmetrical shows that it is balanced and stable. \r\nIn fact - if there was\
       \ a DC offset on the input waveform, there would be two different sets of peaks\
       \ - so it may merely be down to the dial on the oscilloscope.
-Any other explainations\
+Any other explanations\
       \ you could offer?"
     date: 2005-10-07 18:05:38
     name: SuperImposed.jpg